itzmatheus/alura-course-clean-architecture/README.md

 ### Layers

 - [x] Our application only depends on our domain, and does not recognize infrastructure details.
 The infrastructure layer supports the innermost layers.
+- [x] Domain layer must be the focus;
+- [x] Web, frameworks, persistence mechanism of data are just details.